 - 7. Leave the Port Forwarding radio button selected as the service type. - 8.
-In the Service Name list, select the service name.
+To add a service that is in the Service Name list: - a.
+Select a service from the list. - b.
+In the Server IP address field, enter the port number. - c.
+Click the Add button.